-Academic advisement: Plan under which each student is assigned to a faculty member or a trained adviser, who, through regular meetings, helps the student plan and implement immediate and long-term academic and vocational goals.

-Accelerated program: Completion of a college program of study in fewer than the usual number of years, most often by attending summer sessions and carrying extra courses during the regular academic term.

-Admitted student: Applicant who is offered admission to a degree-granting program at your institution.
+\Academic advisement: Plan under which each student is assigned to a faculty member or a trained adviser, who, through regular meetings, helps the student plan and Accelerated program: Completion of a college program of study in fewer than the usual number of years, most often by attending summer sessions and carrying extra courses Admitted student: Applicant who is offered admission to a degree-granting program at your institution.

-Adult student services: Admission assistance, support, orientation, and other services expressly for adults who have started college for the first time, or who are re-entering after a lapse of a few years.
+\Adult student services: Admission assistance, support, orientation, and other services expressly for adults who have started college for the first time, or who are re-entering after a lapse of a few years.

-American Indian or Alaska Native: A person having origins in any of the original peoples of North and South America (including Central America) and maintaining tribal affiliation or community attachment.

-Applicant (first-time, first year): An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and who has been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).

-Application fee: That amount of money that an institution charges for processing a student's application for acceptance.
-This amount is not creditable toward tuition and required fees, nor is it refundable if the student is not admitted to the institution.

-Asian: A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

-Associate degree: An award that normally requires at least two but less than four years of full-time equivalent college work.
+American Indian or Alaska Native: A person having origins in any of the original peoples of North and South America (including Central America) and maintaining tribal Applicant (first-time, first year): An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the Application fee: That amount of money that an institution charges for processing a student's application for acceptance.
+This amount is not creditable toward tuition and Asian: A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Associate degree: An award that normally requires at least two but less than four years of full-time equivalent college work.

-Bachelor's degree: An award (baccalaureate or equivalent degree, as determined by the Secretary of the U.S. Department of Education) that normally requires at least four years but not more than five years of full-time equivalent college-level work.
-This includes ALL bachelor's degrees conferred in a five-year cooperative (work-study plan) program.
-(A cooperative plan provides for alternate class attendance and employment in business, industry, or government; thus, it allows students to combine actual work experience with their college studies.)
-Also, it includes bachelor's degrees in which the normal four years of work are completed in three years.

-Black or African American: A person having origins in any of the black racial groups of Africa.
+Bachelor's degree: An award (baccalaureate or equivalent degree, as determined by the Secretary of the U.S. Department of Education) that normally requires at least four Black or African American: A person having origins in any of the black racial groups of Africa.